 Future proof: An education for professionals who want to make cities more resilient

-By Stephanie E. Chang, Co-director of UBC’s Master of Engineering Leadership in Urban Systems
+By Stephanie E. Chang, former Program Co-Director of UBC’s Master of Engineering Leadership in Urban Systems

 Our future is increasingly urban.
 We must find better ways to design, build and manage our urban infrastructure so that it can not only reduce the impacts of cities on the environment but also withstand the stresses of increasing populations, limited natural resources, and disasters like earthquakes and floods.